wopian/jest-reporter-github-annotations/README.md

 ### CLI (preferred)

-Add it to your Jest script in `package.json`:
+Add it to your Jest script used by your GitHub Actions workflow in `package.json`:

 ```json
 {